Erik-Serbicki/music-room/README.md

     }, []);
 ```

+The useEffect hook is very useful in ways I will not get into here, but for now we need to use it so that our getRoomDetails() function only runs once.
+If we called it without the useEffect() hook the page would keep reloading as the state updates, which we don't need.
+We only need one fetch request to get the room details.

 The page state should now successfully update, so if you go to room/code, the data now matches the room and is no longer the default values.